CPAP & CPAP Alternatives in Greenwich, CT

 - The patient does not wish to use CPAP but is looking to alleviate symptoms related to sleep apnea

-Dr. Malhotra makes the effort to determine the cause of CPAP non-compliance and may be able to offer recommendations that help.
+Our doctors makes the effort to determine the cause of CPAP non-compliance and may be able to offer recommendations that help.
 Several sleep devices are available and may be recommended to improve sleep quality or CPAP compliance.
 CPAP alternatives may be considered as a treatment option based on patient factors.

-What are the advantages of CPAP alternatives?
+What are the Benefits of CPAP Alternatives?

 Some benefits of using CPAP alternatives include: